Note: This support document is related to integrating with on-premise Jira Server, not Jira Cloud.

 - Aha! makes asynchronous inbound calls to Jira, so the Aha! data center IP addresses must be whitelisted in any firewall configuration.
 See "Whitelist IP addresses for on-premise versions of Jira" for current IP addresses.

 - Use split DNS for the Jira server — so the same DNS name can be used for access to Jira both inside and outside the firewall.
 In API responses that Jira sends, it includes the URL for attachments.
-If the URL provided by the server is only resolvable from the LAN, then Aha! will not be able to synchronize attachments that were added in Jira to Aha!
+If the URL provided by the server is only resolvable from the LAN, then Aha! will request attachments from the Jira server domain defined in the integration settings instead of the location of the attachment.

 - Use a web proxy for incoming requests to Jira so that the connection from Aha! can be terminated in the DMZ.